Comparing online fax services: finding the best eFax alternative

 There's nothing to migrate.
 Online fax services don't lock you into a number (unless you're using an inbound fax number for receiving).
 If you only send outbound faxes, switching is instant:

-1. Cancel your eFax subscription first. eFax's cancellation requires a phone call or chat.
-Do it before your next billing date.
+1. Cancel your eFax subscription first, following eFax's current cancellation steps.
+Do it before your next billing date to avoid another charge.

 2. Go to faxdrop.com.
 Upload your document and enter the fax number.
 No account needed.